Particular/docs.particular.net/nservicebus/service-fabric/transaction-sharing.md

 snippet: ServiceFabricPersistenceSynchronizedSession-Saga

 Warning: Shared transaction should not be committed (`CommitAsync()`) or disposed (`Dispose()`) in the handler or the saga.

+### Using a custom transaction

 When data needs to be persisted to a custom collection during handler or saga execution, a new transaction should be created using the `StateManager` property of the incoming session.

+Service Fabric transactions should be as short lived as possible and touch only a single resource to reduce lock contention and avoid timeouts.

 snippet: CustomTransaction